USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 I found a decent explaination in Unity forums <a href="https://discussions.unity.com/t/whats-the-difference-between-ray-tracing-and-path-tracing/801306">here</a> but I think of Ray Tracing as a general framework and Path Tracing a specialized way to do Ray Tracing.

 ## Assumptions
-- Light Travels in Straigh Lines (in a uniform medium
+- Light Travels in Straight Lines (in a uniform medium
 - **Lambert's Cosine Law** (Incident angle $\theta$ dictates surface illumination)
 <iframe src="/interactive/cosine_forshortening.html"
         width="100%"